ufs-community/ufs-weather-model/.cicd/README.txt

-This folder contains scripts to perform automated builds.
+This folder contains scripts to perform automated builds, for validation gate.
 It is intended to collect important performance metrics for trending.